rsvinekar/GoogleAnalytics_caseStudy/README.md

 markdown, GIT and ggplots wherein both courses teach nearly the same thing with completely different approaches.

-The actual project is documented in the [CaseStudy1](CaseStudy1.md) file, with the corresponding Rmarkdown [CaseStudy1.Rmd](CaseStudy1.Rmd) file for reference.
+The actual project is documented in the [CaseStudy1](CaseStudy1.md) file

+This is accompanied by the corresponding Rmarkdown [CaseStudy1.Rmd](CaseStudy1.Rmd) file for reference.
 The question and guide for the project is [given here](aacF81H_TsWnBfNR_x7FIg_36299b28fa0c4a5aba836111daad12f1_DAC8-Case-Study-1.pdf).
-A [presentation](Presentation.pptx) also needs to be made.
+A [presentation](Presentation.pptx) is also there.